Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-But most importantly, why antibiotics in viral infection do not help, is explained by microbiologists around the world by the nature of the multiplication of microbes and viruses.
-After all, the mechanism of action of antibacterial drugs - pharmacodynamics - is aimed at compromising the integrity of the bacterial cell membranes, after which the antibiotic binds to certain ribosome structures, as a result of which the metabolism in microbial cells is disrupted.
-The synthesis of proteins necessary for bacteria either slows down or irreversibly stops, and this stops the process of self-reproduction of microorganisms by simple mitosis.
+But the most important reason why antibiotics do not help with viral infections is explained by microbiologists around the world by the nature of the reproduction of microbes and viruses.
+After all, the mechanism of action of antibacterial drugs - pharmacodynamics - is aimed at disrupting the integrity of the bacterial cell membranes, after which the antibiotic binds to certain structures of ribosomes, as a result of which the metabolism in microbial cells is disrupted.
+The synthesis of proteins necessary for bacteria either slows down or stops irreversibly, and this stops the process of independent reproduction of microorganisms through simple mitosis.

-Read also - Antibiotics for influenza
+Read also - Antibiotics for flu

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Antibiotics for viral infection" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Antibiotics for viral infections" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.